esl-epfl/pynq-power-ranger/README.md

 - **Left**: The USB Micro-B Connector (5.0 V)
 - **Right**: The DC Jack (7.0 V - 15.0 V, post-regulated to 5.0 V)

+> [!WARNING]
-> [WARNING!]
-This switch replaces the jumper of the board.
+> This switch replaces the jumper of the board.
 If the correct source is not selected, the board will not power up.

 ### 🎯 Selectable ADC Input Range and Precision
 Use **SW2 (ANA)** to toggle between the inputs: